ibm-cloud-architecture/governed-ml-ops/README.md

 6.b.
 Model Deployment in Production Environment:

    - 6.b.1.
 In this sub-step, we are pushing the model in production using using CI/CD approach.
-      - Instructions are provided in the notebook named `Push Model from Pre-Prod to Prod` which is pre-loaded in the validation/production project.
+      - Instructions are provided in the notebook named `Move Model from Pre-Prod to Prod` which is pre-loaded in the validation/production project.
 This consists of CICD approach for Model Deployment from Pre-prod to Production Environment using Code-based approach.
-     - Follow the instructions in the notebook : [Notebook_Instructions](./CICD/Push%20Model%20from%20Pre-Prod%20to%20Prod%20(CICD)%20Instructions.ipynb)
+     - Follow the instructions in the notebook: [Notebook_Instructions](./CICD/Push%20Model%20from%20Pre-Prod%20to%20Prod%20(CICD)%20Instructions.ipynb)

    - 6.b.2.
 In this sub-step, we are pushing AutoAI model in Production using UI based Approach.
       - Instructions are provided in the notebook: [Model Deployment and Configuration for Monitoring](./Model_Deployment_Monitoring_Configuration_Production/Model%20Deployment%20%26%20Config%20for%20Monitoring.ipynb)